April 4 in Pop Culture History

 1841 – US President Harrison died of pneumonia after one month in office

-1850 – Los Angeles, California was incorporated as a city.
+1850 – Los Angeles, California, was incorporated as a city.

 1871 – Mary Florence Potts of Ottumwa, Iowa Patented (#113,448) the “Mrs. Potts’ sad iron” – a set of three irons with a detachable handle, so two irons could be heating up while you were using the other.

-1877 -A pianist performed in Philadelphia, and an audience heard the performance in New York, via the telephone.
+1877 -A pianist performed in Philadelphia, and an audience heard the performance in New York via the telephone.

-1932 – Professor C. Glen King, of the University of Pittsburgh, discovered vitamin C.
+1932 – Professor C. Glen King of the University of Pittsburgh discovered vitamin C.

-1933 – Akron, a dirigible, crashed in New Jersey, killing 73 people.
+1933 – Akron, an airship, crashed in New Jersey, killing 73 people.

 1949 – Twelve nations signed the North Atlantic Treaty, creating the North Atlantic Treaty Organization (NATO).